 Every year many thousands of objects are discovered by members of the public.
 Many of these are found by metal-detector users, but also by people whilst out walking, gardening or going about their daily work.
 Recording such discoveries offer an important source for understanding our past.
 If you would like to find out more then visit the Portable Antiquities Scheme website or contact your Finds Liaison Officer.

 The Finds Liaison Officer for Essex is Katie Marsden, based at Colchester and Ipswich Museum Service.
 Due to the nature of work as a Finds Liaison Officer, Katie is not always available at the office at short notice.
 Please ensure you contact her via phone or email to make an appointment in advance.
 Alternatively, it may be possible to pass objects to Katie via one of the counties district museums or at a metal detecting club.
 Please contact Katie in advance to discuss options available.
-You can contact Laura on 01206 506961 or email@example.com.
+You can contact Katie on 01206 506961 or firstname.lastname@example.org.